mautic/mautic-typo3/Documentation/Installation/Index.rst

 Download the zip file, upload it to the extension manager of your TYPO3 instance and activate it.
 Then download the Mautic extension at https://extensions.typo3.org/extension/mautic/ and also upload this zip file to the extension manager of your TYPO3 instance and activate it.
+Note: Please do not use GitHub to export a zip file because dependencies are missing.

 Configuration
 =============